Kona coffee is an extremely popular type of coffee that has recently risen in popularity.

 Final thoughts on why Kona coffee is so expensive

 Kona coffee is expensive, justifiably so.
 The average coffee bean in your local grocery store will be less than half the price of Kona per pound.

-Kona Coffee is unique for a number of reasons: not only the wonderful flavor, but also the location, the climatic conditions, and how it is handpicked with care.
+Kona Coffee is unique for several reasons: not only the wonderful flavor but also the location, the climatic conditions, and how it is handpicked with care.

-In the end, what makes any brand a premium quality named brand is the quality.
-Whether a car, an item of couture, or a humble coffee bean, to experience the brand is to recognize the sheer and undiluted quality of it.
+In the end, the quality makes any brand a premium quality named brand.
+Whether a car, an item of couture, or a humble coffee bean, to experience the brand is to recognize its sheer and undiluted quality of it.

-In the case of Kona Coffee, its uniqueness and its reputation among coffee connoisseurs worldwide ensure it is always placed at the top of the list of the world’s great coffees.
+Kona Coffee’s uniqueness and reputation among coffee connoisseurs worldwide ensure it is always placed at the top of the list of the world’s great coffees.